Buckeye 50000 Water Fire Extinguisher

 Is this safe for electronics?

 No. Water is a conductor.
-For energized electrical equipment (Class C), use CO2 or Clean Agent extinguishers.
-If you are protecting a data center, ensure you also have a clear fire safety plan that includes both water for Class A hazards and gas for Class C hazards.
+For energized electrical equipment (Class C), use CO2 or clean agent extinguishers.
+If you are protecting a data center, ensure your fire safety plan includes both water for Class A hazards and a gas agent for Class C hazards.